-- adjacent sensitive land uses including their source of drinking water; - the Agricultural System and nearby agricultural operations, including associated agriculture-related uses and on-farm diversified businesses; - e. cultural heritage resources; - f. the transportation system; - g. the visual character of the area; - h. air quality; and - i. the Greenbelt Natural Heritage System in accordance with Subsection 4.2.3 of this Plan; - (ii) the social and economic impacts on the rural community; - (iii) the cumulative impacts of the proposal and other mineral aggregate extractive operations in the general area; - (iv) the proposed rehabilitation plan and the compatibility of the proposed after-use with the objectives and policies of this Plan; - (v) the risk of public financial liability during and after extraction where continuous active on-site management is required; and - (vi) the provisions for ongoing municipal and community engagement in the operation, rehabilitation and closure of the proposed mineral aggregate operation. - In accordance with Subsection 4.2.2 of this Plan, the City shall support the Region in applying the following systems based approach in the assessment of the impact of a proposal for a new or expanded mineral aggregate operation on the Natural Heritage System: - (i) where the proposal has negative impacts on Key Natural Features of the Natural Heritage System, as identified in Subsection 4.2.2. c) of this Plan, the proponent will be required to demonstrate through an Environmental Impact Assessment (EIA) that the proposal will result in no negative impacts on the Key Natural Features or their ecological functions for which the area is identified; - (ii) in addition to clause (i) above, where the proposal has the potential to have negative impacts on the Natural Heritage System, the proponent will be required to demonstrate through an EIA that the proposal will maintain, restore or where possible enhance the diversity and connectivity of natural heritage features in an area, and
+- adjacent sensitive land uses including their source of drinking water; - d. the Agricultural System and nearby agricultural operations, including associated agriculture-related uses and on-farm diversified businesses; - e. cultural heritage resources; - f. the transportation system; - g. the visual character of the area; - h. air quality; and - i. the Greenbelt Natural Heritage System in accordance with Subsection 4.10.2(2) m) of this Plan; - (ii) the social and economic impacts on the rural community; - (iii) the cumulative impacts of the proposal and other mineral aggregate operations in the general area; - (iv) the proposed rehabilitation plan and the compatibility of the proposed after-use with the objectives and policies of this Plan; - (v) the risk of public financial liability during and after extraction where continuous active on-site management is required; and - (vi) the provisions for ongoing municipal and community engagement in the operation, rehabilitation and closure of the proposed mineral aggregate operation. - k) Halton' Region's Aggregate Resources Reference Manual shall be used by the City as a guidance document and resource in reviewing an Official Plan Amendment application to designate a new or expanded Mineral Resource Extraction Area. - I) An Official Plan Amendment application involving mineral resource extraction below the water table should be discouraged if perpetual water management will be needed to maintain the direction of flow, quantity, quality and of surface water and groundwater after rehabilitation has been completed. - m) In accordance with Subsection 4.2.2 k) of this Plan, the City shall apply the following systems based approach in the assessment of the impact of a proposal for a new or expanded mineral aggregate operation on the Natural Heritage System: